We use cookies to make your experience better. Learn more about how and why.

 Businesses build plans, allocate resources strategically, and track results relentlessly.
 Nonprofits should do the same.

 The best-run nonprofits think like entrepreneurs.
 They plan for growth, budget beyond the next campaign, and build systems that sustain.
-According to Nonprofit Tech for Good, nearly 60% of small nonprofits cite “inefficient operations” as their biggest barrier to fundraising growth.
+According to Nonprofit Tech for Good, nearly 60% of growing nonprofits cite “inefficient operations” as their biggest barrier to fundraising growth.
 That inefficiency often shows up as disorganized tools, duplicated work, and a constant scramble for clarity.

 When you drop the myth that “nonprofits aren’t businesses,” you free yourself to lead with both heart and strategy.